 Delicious creamy garlic prawn pasta recipe

 This creamy prawn linguine recipe is just so delicious.
 We eat this meal quite regularly as it is so simple to make and is ready in about 15 minutes.
 You can serve it as a starter or a main course.

 It tastes like something you might get in a five-star restaurant (but then I would say that wouldn’t I?)!

 But seriously, this is a cheap, and yummy meal that will satisfy everyone.
 This recipe does not have any special ingredients involved, as most of it we already have in the fridge or freezer.

 It is amazing how prawn dishes vary around the world.
 For example, the difference in taste between this Italian recipe and say my Asian shrimp stir fry with noodles is massive, even though many of the same ingredients are used.
 A few tweaks with different condiments and ingredients can make a world of difference.

 Prawn or shrimp in the pasta?

 I call this a ‘prawn’ pasta recipe, as here we can readily buy frozen prawns in the supermarket.
 Although, shrimp are in fact a different species of crustacean, for the purpose of this recipe (and in fact all of my prawn/shrimp recipes) you can use either, large or small.

-Apparently, the difference is that prawns have claws on three of their leg pairs while shrimp have them on only two.
-This is not something you would really notice when they have been pre-peeled, and I personally do not think there is much difference in taste, certainly with the frozen product.
+Apparently, the difference is that prawns have claws on three of their leg pairs.
+Shrimp have them on only two.
+This is not something you would really notice when they have been pre-peeled.
+And I personally do not think there is much difference in taste, certainly with the frozen product.